tanguilp/apiac_filter_throttler/README.md

 tuple `{key, scale, limit}`.
 No default value.
 Note that the `APISexFilterThrottler.Functions` provides with out-of-the-box functions
 - `scale`: the time window of the token bucket algorithm, in milliseconds.
 No default value.
-- `limit`: the maximum limit of the token bucket algorithm, in milliseconds.
+- `limit`: the maximum limit of the token bucket algorithm, in attempt count.
 No default value.
 - `increment`: the increment of the token bucket algorithm (defaults to `1`)
 - `backend`: Exhammer's backend, defaults to `nil`
 - `exec_cond`: a `(Plug.Conn.t() -> boolean())` function that determines whether